Last Updated on September 25, 2025

 Causes and Risks of Pulmonary Embolism

-Pulmonary embolism usually occurs as a complication of deep vein thrombosis (DVT) in which blood clots are formed in deep veins, most commonly of the lower limbs.ย
+Pulmonary embolism usually occurs as a complication of deep vein thrombosis (DVT) in which blood clots are formed in deep veins, most commonly of the lower limbs.

-These clots can become mobilized, embolized, and occlude blood flow in the pulmonary circulation.ย
+These clots can become mobilized, embolized, and occlude blood flow in the pulmonary circulation.

-- Prolonged immobility: Any period of immobility like being bedridden or undertaking long flights will cause accumulation of blood in the lower limbs and hence put you at risk for clot formation.
+- Prolonged immobility: Any period of immobility like being bedridden or undertaking long flights will cause accumulation of blood in the lower limbs and hence put you at risk for clot formation. in this way you can learn how to check for a blood clot in your leg

 - Surgery and trauma: Operations, especially orthopedic, can affect blood vessels with findings of blood clots thus the need for the thrombogenic theory of aging.
 Consequently, trauma works similarly.